mozilla-ai/lm-buddy/CONTRIBUTING.md

 ### Real release

-If a commit is made to `main` with a git version tag (e.g., `vX.Y.Z`), the full process will run, and upload the package to PyPI and make a formal Release.

-The workflow should look like the following:
+If a commit is made to `main` with a git version tag (e.g., `vX.Y.Z`) and is coming from a PR labeled `release`, the full process will run.
+The workflow should look like:

-- make your changes that will be included in a release (could be a long running dev branch or otherwise)
+- make your changes that will be included in a release
 - update the version in `pyproject.toml`
 - add an annotated tag, e.g.:
   * `git tag -a v1.4.0 -m "1.4.0 prepped for release; see ___ for changes"` or
   * `git tag -a v1.4.3 -m "1.4.3 is a patch for issue ____"`
 - push your changes to upstream
-- open a PR to main
+- open a PR to main with label "release"
 - verify that the project builds
 - land PR